Student-centric advice and objective recommendations

 How is the Pell Grant distributed?

 Typically, the federal government will distribute your Pell Grant directly to the college you are studying at.
-It will show up on your statement as a credit and no further action will be required.
+The funds will show up on your statement as a credit and no further action is required.
 It’s convenient and typically pretty seamless.
 If you find that the credit on your statement does not match up with your results from the FAFSA, make sure to contact your financial aid office immediately.

 Frequently asked questions about Pell Grants